shubhamnar93/bandName-generator/README.md

 # bandName-generato
 The code generates the band name.

 Project Structure:
-  `index.js`: This is the main server file
+  1. `index.js`: This is the main file which needs to be run by node
-  `public directory`:inculdes all Static Files `Views`:includes index.ejs and header.ejs and footer.ejs.
+  2. `public directory`:This inculdes all Static Files
+  3. `Views`:This includes index.ejs, header.ejs and footer.ejs.